auanasgheps/snapraid-aio-script/README.md

 **SUMMARY of changes - Added [2] - Deleted [0] - Moved [0] - Copied [0] - Updated [0]**

-There are deleted files.
-The number of deleted files, (0), is below the threshold of (2).
-SYNC Authorized.
+There are no deleted files, that's fine.
-There are updated files.
-The number of updated files, (0), is below the threshold of (2).
-SYNC Authorized.
+There are no updated files, that's fine.
+SYNC is authorized.

 ### SnapRAID SYNC [Sat Jan 9 02:07:46 CET 2021]